Professional Body Accreditation

 With an estimated 89% of coaches attending accredited or approved coach-specific training through an independent provider or university, it is becoming abundantly clear that credibility is vital to coach practitioners.
 Not only important to individual coaches, professional certification is also a key consideration for organisations, with a reported 83% of coaching clients expecting their coach to hold a recognised credential such as ICF accreditation.

-As a coach, you will be expected to gain accredited coach training in order to be able to apply to become a qualified coach with all of the industry’s leading bodies including the Association for Coaching (AC), European Mentoring & Coaching Council (EMCC) and the International Coaching Federation (ICF).
+As a coach, you will be expected to gain high quality coach training, in order to be able to apply to become a qualified accredited coach with all of the industry’s leading bodies including the Association for Coaching (AC), European Mentoring & Coaching Council (EMCC) and the International Coaching Federation (ICF).
 This is why the importance of undertaking an accredited training programme to work in the profession cannot be overstated.

 International Coaching Federation (ICF)